Search

 • providing an adequate hot and cold water supply

 These are examples, a full list of essential repairs is available on request.
-Contact your local Housing office if you are in any doubt about what qualifies as an essential repair.
+If you are in any doubt about what qualifies as an essential repair, contact Housing.

 Repairs due to wear and tear will be considered by us after a qualifying period of six months after the date you exchanged.